Jean Toomer: Marriage and family

-In 1931 Toomer married writer Margery Latimer in Wisconsin.
+In 1931, Toomer married writer Margery Latimer in Wisconsin.
 While traveling on the West Coast, their union was covered in sensational terms by a Hearst reporter.
 An anti-miscegenation scandal broke, incorporating rumors about the commune they had organized earlier that year in Portage, Wisconsin.
 West Coast and Midwest press outlets were aroused and Time magazine sent a reporter to interview them.
 Toomer was criticized violently by some for marrying a white woman.

 Latimer was a respected young writer known for her first two novels and short stories.
 Diagnosed with a heart leak, she suffered a hemorrhage and died during childbirth in August 1932, when their first child was born.
 Toomer named their only daughter Margery in his wife's memory.

-In 1934 the widower Toomer married a second time, to Marjorie Content, a New York photographer.
+In 1934, the widowed Toomer married a second time, to Marjorie Content, a New York photographer.
 She was the daughter of Harry and Ada Content, a wealthy German-Jewish family.
 Her father was a successful stockbroker.
 Marjorie Content had been married and divorced three times.
 Because Toomer was a noted writer and Content was white, this marriage also attracted notice.

-In 1940 the Toomers moved to Doylestown, Pennsylvania.
-There he formally joined the Quakers and began to withdraw from society.
+In 1940, the Toomers moved to Doylestown, Pennsylvania.
+There, he formally joined the Quakers and began to withdraw from society.
 Toomer wrote extensively from 1935 to 1940 about relationships between the genders, influenced by his Gurdjieff studies, as well as Jungian psychology.
 He had fundamentally traditional views about men and women, which he put in symbolic terms.

-In 1939 Toomer changed his name again, using "Nathan Jean Toomer", to emphasize that he was male.
+In 1939, Toomer changed his name again, using "Nathan Jean Toomer", to emphasize that he was male.
 He may also have been reaching toward his paternal ancestry by this action.
 He usually signed his name N. Jean Toomer, and continued to be called "Jean" by friends.